BGDlab/BGDlab.github.io/research/datasets_overview.md

 * **Requested**: Request initiated for data to be delivered from radiology
 * **Download**: Requested data downloaded onto Respublica
 * **Organize**: Downloaded data organized and BIDS complaint
-* P**eer Review**: Organized datais peer reviewed to ensure dataset is up to code and documentation is complete
+* **Peer Review**: Organized datais peer reviewed to ensure dataset is up to code and documentation is complete
 * **Stable**: Reviewed dataset is ready for post-processing and will not undergo changes at the `BIDS` level.

 Additionally, data tier, assignee, and requestor are tracked in the list.